arajhans/arajhans.github.io/index.md

 [Twitter](https://twitter.com/rajhans) \| [LinkedIn](https://www.linkedin.com/in/rajhans) \| [Google Scholar](https://scholar.google.com/citations?user=522zploAAAAJ&hl=en&oi=ao)

 ## Upcoming
-- 2019 Asia Edition of the **MathWorks Research Summit** is coming up this September in Tokyo, Japan.
-  Click here to see [videos](https://www.mathworks.com/videos/series/mathworks-research-summit.html) of some of the invited talks from previous editions of this unique interdisciplinary event that brings together researchers from academia, industry, and government.

-- **Keynote Talk:** "*[Multi-Paradigm Modeling for Design and Operation of Intelligent Cyber-Physical Systems](https://msdl.uantwerpen.be/conferences/MPM4CPS/2019/index.php/program/),*" International Workshop on Multi-Paradigm Modeling for Cyber-Physical Systems (MPM4CPS), co-located with the MODELS Conference, Munich, Germany, September 15, 2019.

 - **Invited Talk:** "*[Challenges and opportunities in design and operation of intelligent cyber-physical systems](https://www.react.uni-saarland.de/rv2019/invitedspeakers.html),* 19th International Runtime Verification Conference, Part of [3rd World Congress on Formal Methods](http://formalmethods2019.inesctec.pt/?page_id=1044), Porto, Portugal, October 10, 2019.